Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas A&M Stats and Trends

-- Texas A&M has covered the spread on two occasions this season.
+- Texas A&M has two wins against the spread in five games this season.

-- Texas A&M's games this season have hit the over on one of six set point totals (16.7%).
+- Texas A&M's games this year have gone over the total in one out of six opportunities (16.7%).

 - Texas A&M is 2-1 against the spread and 2-1 overall in games when it scores more than 18.2 points.

-- In games that Texas A&M churns out over 285 yards, the team is 2-2 against the spread and 3-1 overall.
+- When Texas A&M totals over 285 yards, the team is 2-2 against the spread and 3-1 overall.

 - This season the Aggies have turned the ball over nine times, one more than the Crimson Tide's takeaways (8).